mikeesierrah/backup/README.md

 ###

-<p align="left">With this script, you can backup important information such as database from the x-ui, marzban, and hiddify panels and send it to Discord with the help of the Telegram bot so that it is always available!</p>
+<p align="left">With this script, you can backup important information such as database from the x-ui, marzban, and hiddify panels and send it to Discord so that it is always available!</p>

 ###